sschoener/sschoener.github.io/_posts/2025-08-07-vector-debug-codegen.md

 What can we learn from this?
  * There is no real difference between `-O1` and `-O2` for this code.
- * There IS a version of doing vector code where the debug version is just as fast as an optimized scalar version: builtin vector types.
+ * There *is* a way of writing vector code where the debug version is just as fast as an optimized scalar version: builtin vector types.
  * While using SSE intrinsics is not free, just using raw intrinsics is not the worst choice for debug performance.
 It's nowhere near their intended speed, unfortunately.
 Combining them with operators however is a guarantee for pain in Debug builds.
 The middle ground of putting the SSE type into a struct also comes at a cost.
+ * However, the real cost comes from using operators: As soon as we wrap the otherwise really decent builtin types in a struct and use operators, we hit a performance cliff.
  * `vectorcall` does help, but only if you don't inline.
 That's expected.
 It has no practical value here, since in reality we will always want to inline these functions.
 It also works on member functions, and using member functions makes no difference here in any scenario.

 The builtin vector types are an interesting option.
 I have learned a couple of things about them: